michaeltomko/rock-tumbler/README.md

+> Note: This project is now defunct as [Spotify is shuttering their app program](https://developer.spotify.com/news-stories/2014/03/24/closure-of-spotify-apps-submissions/).

 # Rock Tumbler

 Rock Tumbler takes the pain out of listening to playlists in Spotify.
 Some might even say that it smoothes out the edges of rock.